red6/pdfcompare/README.md

 Pages that were expected, but did not come are marked with a red border.
 Pages that appear, but were not expected are marked with a green border.

-The colors used can be changed.
-To change them, add a file called "application.conf" to the root of the classpath.
-In this file you can specify new colors in HTML-Stlye format (without a leading '#'):

-- expectedColor=D20000

-    The expected color is the color that is used for pixels that were expected, but are not there.
-    The first two characters define the red-portion of the color in hexadecimal.
-The next two characters define the green-portion of the color.
-The last two characters define the blue-portion of the color to use.

-- actualColor=00B400

-    The actual color is the color that is used for pixels that are there, but were not expected.
-    The first two characters define the red-portion of the color in hexadecimal.
-The next two characters define the green-portion of the color.
-The last two characters define the blue-portion of the color to use.

 The compare-method returns a CompareResult, which can be queried:

 ```java